 For most babies, the first 48-72 hours are the hardest after a lip tie or tongue tie procedure.
-However, after day 3 the discomfort subsides considerably and breastfeeding will be easier.
+However, after day 3, the discomfort often subsides and feeding becomes easier.
 Staying on top of pain management is very important.
 You may use some Children's Benadryl liquid applied with a Q-tip or finger on the site to help numb the area topically and it aids in healing.
 This is very safe.
 Your baby is not taking a dose orally.
 The topical application which is just superficially absorbed will not cause drowsiness or other side effects.
 Children's Tylenol may be used every 4 hours for 3-4 days safely for pain after the procedure.
 If your baby is too sore to feed, then the Tylenol will break the pain cycle to help with feeding.
-It is the tongue muscle that is sore so systemic treatment and soothing behaviors work best.
-Make sure to include comfort measures like: skin to skin 30 minutes before feeding, baby wearing, epsom salt warm bath float, sing to your baby, reduce sensory input by creating a quiet environment limiting visitors, spend more time at home, small breast milk ice chips on healing areas, tummy time, sleep posture hold and infant massage (links under aftercare education).
+It is the tongue muscle that is sore, so systemic treatment and soothing behaviors work best.
+Make sure to include comfort measures like: skin to skin 30 minutes before feeding, baby wearing, epsom salt warm bath float, sing to your baby, reduce sensory input by creating a quiet environment, limiting visitors, spend more time at home, small breast milk ice chips on healing areas, tummy time, sleep posture hold and infant massage (links under After the Office: Aftercare Education).

 You can make an all purpose nipple cream for severe cracking and trauma:

 Mupirocin or Polysporin

 0.1% betamethasone or 1% hydrocortisone

 If thrush is not present, anti fungal cream is not needed, so simply mix equal parts of the first two, Polysporin and hydrocortisone.

 For your child's specific dosing, please refer to the Tylenol dosing chart provided.